codio/knowledge/source/common/settings/github.rst

 3. Navigate to the GitHub section and click **Upload Public Key**.

 You will be redirected to your application account and asked to authorize the application.
 You will then be redirected back to your Codio account.

+..
+Note:: If you need to connect to a different account, see :ref:`SSH Key <ssh-key>` where you can get your Codio Public SSH Key and then add manually to your new repo account.